 Nonetheless, when an income approach to value is utilized for a business, there is usually an underlying inherent or explicit assumption that the business income will be generated into perpetuity and that the income will continue to grow each year.
 Because the income is assumed to grow into the future, all of the income is essentially a return on the investment and available for spousal maintenance accordingly.

 Business appraisers use the amount of income to measure business value.
 However, as noted earlier, the underlying business assets generate that income, not vice versa.
-This fact seems to create some confusion in the context of double-dip, particularly among professionals who lack training in economics and finance.
+This fact seems to create some confusion in the context of the double-dip, particularly among professionals who lack training in economics and finance.

 Example 1: The Return of Capital/Investment